hawkes69/dapp/README.md

 ## TODO

-- Map logic simplify with call backs, duplicate that work for the experience animation too
 - make screen unclickable on animations
 - Map completion animation
 - map will go here remove probs
+- edge case where map and experience are both complete
 - HOST!!!!